h33p/m0dular-csgo/README.md

 ## Disclaimer

-This hack was built as a testing ground for various code design techniques and anti-cheat evasion was not a primary consideration.
+This hack was built as a testing ground for various code design techniques and anti-cheat evasion was not the primary consideration.
 Some systems used are extremely simple to detect, so use at your own risk.

 ## Cloning and updating